Pop101/imgur-album-downloader/readme.md

 # imgur Album Downloader

-This is a simple Python script that contains a class and command line interface that allows you to download ann images at full resolution in an imgur album, all at once.
+This is a simple Python script that contains a class and command line interface that allows you to download all images at full resolution in an imgur album, all at once.

 ## Requirements